 - Labor force participation rate: ticked higher from 62.6% to 62.7%

 I noted in my Forex Preview for the December 2016 NFP report that “the available leading indicators seem to be leaning heavily towards a larger increase in non-farm employment in December, which is contrary to expectations that non-farm employment in December will be slightly lower compared to November.”

 The December NFP report wasn’t all that bad, though.
-For one, non-farm payrolls was still above the 100K floor.
-Another is that wage growth managed to exceed expectations, since it increased by 0.4% (+0.3% expected) after the disappointing 0.1% contraction in November.
+For one, non-farm payrolls were still above the 100K floor.
+Another is that wage growth managed to exceed expectations since it increased by 0.4% (+0.3% expected) after the disappointing 0.1% contraction in November.

 Overall, the December report presented a mixed picture.
 However, the reading for non-farm employment was a swing and a miss, so forex traders initially dumped the Greenback as a knee-jerk reaction.

 But I mentioned in my Forex Preview, “follow-through selling is generally unlikely” if the reading for non-farm employment is above the 100K floor.

 Instead, forex traders will likely turn their attention to other labor indicators, with wage growth in focus.
 And since non-farm employment was still above 100K and wage growth accelerated, rate hike expectations for 2017 actually improved.

 As such, the Greenback rapidly recovered from the initial drop and proceeded to climb higher.

 - Non-farm payrolls: 175K expected vs. 156K previous